Liyuzhou-Franklin/Othello-Reversi/README.md

 # Othello-Reversi
-A platform for playing Reversi between two human players
+A platform for playing Reversi between two human players.

 ========================
 =: Core Concepts Used :=
 ========================

   1. 2D Array
-        I model the Othello game board with a 8*8 2D array.
+        The Othello game board is modelled with a 8*8 2D array.
 The values stored in the 2D array (except for the center 4 blocks) will initially be 0.
 This is done in the reset() function.
-If a black disk appears on the board, I set the value of the corresponding entry in the 2D array to 1, as well as change the flipped disks' corresponding entries from 2 to 1.
+If a black disk appears on the board, the value of the corresponding entry in the 2D array is set to 1, and the flipped disks' corresponding entries are changed from 2 to 1.
 Similar if a white disk appears on the board.
-Using integers to represent colors is clean and precise, though I could also create an enumeration of colors.
-I use for loops and while loops to iterate through all or a part of the elements in the array.
-It is appropriate to use 2D array because we do not need to resize the game board.

-  2. Java Collections
+  3. Java Collections
         I use the Set in Java Collections to keep track of the valid moves (empty cells with flippable opponents' disks next to it) of the two players. blackValidMove records the valid moves for the black player; whiteValidMove records the valid